ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 1. Stop and restart the parse and index services for the collection, and then do one of the following steps:

     - If the collection already contains indexed documents that you want to use for training the machine learning model in the document cache, restart a full index build.
-    - If the collection does not contain indexed documents that you want to use for training the machine learning model, import documents, configure at least one crawler to crawl the documents, and start the crawler.
+    - If the collection does not contain indexed documents that you want to use for training the machine learning model, upload documents, configure at least one crawler to crawl the documents, and start the crawler.

 1. In the **Export** area, check the status of the export request.
 The progress indicates how many documents are exported.
 1. Go to the output folder that you specified when you configured export options.
 When documents are exported as XML files, the output folder name is based on the time stamp when the export occurs.
 The output folder contains XMI files (`*.xmi`) and the UIMA TypeSystem descriptor file (`exported_typesystem.xml`).